 In stark contrast to the endless lakes and dazzling skies of Minnesota, you would think the state’s notoriously brutal winters would put a damper on the region’s health and happiness.
 But snow – even 70 inches of it a year – can’t keep a good state down.
-Minnesota has been awarded second place in US News & World Report’s 2018 State Rankings.
-The state boasts top scores for Quality of Life, Opportunity, Infrastructure, Health Care — but falls behind in Crime and Corrections.
+Minnesota has been awarded third place in US News & World Report’s 2019 State Rankings.
+The state boasts top scores for education, economy, fiscal stability and crime and corrections.

-The majority of Minnesota property crimes take place in urban centers, but factors associated with property crime – economic disparity, hardship, insufficient education – appear in all areas of the state, and particularly in those rural zones where the loss of legacy industries (e.g., Minnesota’s once-prosperous iron mining) are most strongly felt.
+City Rating lists the total incidents of crime for all of Minnesota at 131,150, 117,756 of those crimes account for property crimes.
+The majority of Minnesota property crimes take place in urban centers, but factors associated with property crime appear in all areas of the state, and particularly in those rural zones where the loss of legacy industries are most strongly felt.

 Whether you live in the capital or a lakeside cabin, equipping your home with a security system will help ensure you’d continue to rank your particular Minnesota quality of life high.
 To that end, we’ve scouted four excellent home security providers with the technology and customer resources to keep your most valuable assets safe, no matter what part of the state you call home.